JensUweB/Simple-Attendance/README.md

 * or as native App with `ionic capacitor run android` (Android Studio must bee installed)

 ## Known Bugs
-* Changes of group students list don't get emittet correctly from groupService
+* Group changes don't appear on "new training" page.
+App restart needed.
 * Sometimes the wrong menu item is set as active